 11. Publish on Medium

 Medium is a popular platform for writers, and it can be a great way to earn some extra cash.
-Anyone can begin writing on Medium, or even start your own publication.
+Anyone can begin writing on Medium or even start their own publication.

 Medium pays its writers based on the number of views their stories receive (among other factors), so you can potentially earn some good money if your story is popular.